-Egypt Migrations is a federally incorporated not-for-profit public humanities and community outreach organization.
+Egypt Migrations is a federally incorporated not-for-profit educational, community outreach, and archival organization.

 Formerly, Egypt Migrations was the Coptic Canadian History Project (CCHP).
 CCHP was founded by Michael Akladios in fall 2016.
-Miray Philips joined in 2017 as the Blog editor.
-And in 2020, we made the transition from the Coptic Canadian History Project to Egypt Migrations!
+Michael had a vision to establish the first cultural institution and repository serving immigrant Copts in Canada.
+Miray Philips joined in 2017 as the Blog editor and we extended the project’s activities to the United States.
+In 2020, we made the decision to transition from the Coptic Canadian History Project to Egypt Migrations.

 As the Coptic Canadian History Project, we focused primarily on Coptic Christians in Egypt and its diasporas.
 Copts are the largest Christian denomination in the Middle East.
-The term “Copt” is a European form of the Arabic “Qibt”, which is derived from the Greek “Aigyptos” meaning Egyptian.
 Concentrated in Egypt, they represent approximately 10% of that country’s population.
 There are also Coptic populations throughout the Middle East and North Africa, with a significant presence in Sudan.
-Permanent emigration to North America began with a few families in the late 1950s.
+Permanent emigration to North America, Australia, and Europe began with exchange students and young families in the 1950s.

 We settled on ‘Egypt Migrations’ for two important reasons.
-First, “Egypt” does not ascribe a national affiliation for migration actors, while still recognizing the power of the nation and its borders on people’s lives.
+First, “Egypt” does not ascribe a national affiliation for migrating actors, while still recognizing the power of the nation and its borders on people’s lives.
+In short, we may be from Egypt but we may not all see ourselves as Egyptians.
 Second, “migrations” allows us to tell stories of internal migrations, emigration and immigration globally.
-Egypt Migrations will build on the success of the CCHP to share in the impact of demographic minorities on twentieth century international migrations.
+Egypt Migrations builds on the success of the CCHP to preserve and democratize access to stories that reveal the impact of demographic minorities on twentieth century international migrations.

 The benefits of Egypt Migrations are many.
-This is the first such initiative in Canada and the first ever repository to prioritize the history and memory of Egypt’s migrant populations.
-By prioritizing the diverse experiences, we seek to move beyond constructions of a single group narrative and instead support a variety of perspectives.
+This is the first such initiative in the Americas and the first ever repository to preserve and promote the history and memory of Egypt’s migrant populations.
+By prioritizing heteroglossia, we seek to move beyond constructions of a single group narrative and instead support a variety of perspectives.
 In this way, the often-marginalized stories of individuals that do not conform to the dominant narrative are able to flourish.
 With our online globalized presence, Egypt Migrations gets to work with established archives to create more representative holdings and to push the country’s archival collections to be more progressive and acquisition driven.
-Donated collections reflect the social milieu in which they were produced and allow scholars to then do the work of ‘reconstruction.’
-Public scholarship exposes narratives that make it difficult for those seeking to dilute a community’s history or twist it to their own ends.
+Donated collections reflect the social milieu in which they were produced and preservation allows scholars to then do the work of ‘reconstruction.’
+Public scholarship and education expose narratives that make it difficult for those seeking to dilute a community’s history or twist it to their own ends.